rvola/wp-original-media-path/readme.txt

 * Do not panic!
 * Refer to the help for configuring media fields.
 * You can always follow the uninstallation procedure if you want to reverse

-= How to completely uninstall the plugin? =
-1. Go to the option page of the plugin.
-2. Click Uninstall and follow the procedure.
-3. You just have to disable the plugin

 = I want to make suggestions =
 We're glad you want to help us improve the WP Original Media Path!